adamggrim/forecast-command/README.md

 4. **Run the program**: Execute the program by calling `forecast`, `forecast -c` (for Celsius) or `forecast -f` (for Fahrenheit) from the command line.

-## Troubleshooting
+## Troubleshooting (macOS/Linux)

-If the console cannot find the `forecast` command when you try to run it from the command line, it was not installed on your system PATH.
+If the console cannot find the `forecast` command when you try to run it from the command line, it was not installed on your system's PATH.

 To resolve this, follow these steps:

 1. Find the installed location of the `forecast-command` package using pip's `show` command.

+    On Windows:
+    ```
+    pip3 show forecast-command
+    ```

-    On macOS:
+    On macOS/Linux:
     ```
     pip3 show forecast-command
     ```